trek-view/basecamp/_posts/2022-03-18-gopro-telemetry-exporter-getting-started.md

 As we work exclusively with GoPro cameras, I wanted to try out another way to do this, specifically designed for GoPro cameras.

-For a long time I've followed
+Occasionally I've used [`gpmf-extract`](https://github.com/JuanIrache/gpmf-extract) from Juan Irache.
+For a long time I've also wanted to test his [`gopro-telemetry`](https://github.com/JuanIrache/gopro-telemetry) script which is used to power [goprotelemetryextractor.com/](https://goprotelemetryextractor.com/).

-## Introducing GoPro Utils
+Here's some useful information I've created to help you get started quickly and to understand some of the scripts capabilities.

-Turning a 360 Timelapse or Video into a GPX or KML track
+## Follow along

-For this example I will be using the following equirectangular video (`GS018422.mp4`).
+For this example I will be using the following equirectangular video (`GS018422.mp4`) with GPS enabled.

 It is 264mb video (18 seconds long) and was shot at 24 FPS on a GoPro MAX Camera and stitched using GoPro Player at 5.6k (5376×2688).